camunda/zeebe-process-test/README.md

 > [!Note]
 > Heads up!
 We are building a new Java testing library for Camunda 8.6.
 The new library will replace Zeebe Process Test.
-> New features: Access to Camunda's new REST API, official Spring integration, process coverage, and more ([ref](https://github.com/camunda/issues/issues/751)).
+> New features: Access to Camunda's new REST API, official Spring integration, process coverage, improved UX, and more ([ref](https://github.com/camunda/issues/issues/751)).
 > Stay tuned for updates. 🚀

 ## Prerequisites